 What is Hive?
 Read on to discover how Hive works—what problems it can help you solve and who uses it, along with a tour of its features, pricing and integrations.
 I’ll also explain how Hive compares to similar tools.

 What Is Hive?

-Hive is an AI-based project and process management tool used by brands like Uber, Starbucks, WeWork and IBM.
+Hive is an AI-based project and process management tool used by brands like Uber, Starbucks, Google and IBM.

 Hive was born in 2015 from co-founders John Furneaux and Eric Typaldos’ career-long obsessions with workplace collaboration.
 The NY-based company is part of CNBC’s Upstart 100, and strives to deliver the best productivity platform for centralized workflow management and insights.

 Hive is a tool built for companies of all sizes in all industries who are looking to improve productivity and process management.
 Teams powered by Hive include: Uber, Google, IBM, Starbucks, Essence, Omnicom, Compass and The Economist.
 Learn more about how the Starbucks design team uses Hive to open stores faster than ever here.

 Here are a few of the top benefits that the Hive project management tool is designed to deliver to project teams.

 Teams often communicate through a variety of methods including email, Slack, Gchat or Skype.
 Hive’s native chat and email integration enables seamless and centralized communication amongst teams.